serendipity325/Python/Natural Language Processing/HMM/README.md

-# Hidden Markov Model (HMM) for sequence parsing using viterbi decoder algorithm.
+# Hidden Markov Model (HMM) for sequence parsing

-Result
+# using viterbi decoder algorithm.

+The result are shown below.

 Start decoding.
 39547 emission probabilities and 45 states in the training data.